Patriots defeat Eagles to clinch 19th straight winning season

 Folk kicked field goals of 35, 22 and 39 yards for the Patriots' nine first-half points.
 Brady was 11 of 25 in the first half, setting a dubious career-high for most incompletions in the first half with 14.
 Philadelphia starting right tackle Lane Johnson left with a concussion and was ruled out for the remainder of the game as the Eagles took a 10-9 lead into the locker room at halftime.

 The Eagles eventually took over with 4:07 remaining at their own 6-yard line.
-On fourth-and-10 from the Patriots' 26, Wentz tossed a pass into the end zone but Nelson Agholor dropped it.
-Philadelphia did get the ball back one final time in the waning seconds but a final Hail Mary pass was knocked down as time expired.
+On fourth-and-10 from the Patriots' 26, Wentz tossed a pass into the end zone, but Nelson Agholor couldn't corral it.
+Philadelphia did get the ball back one final time in the waning seconds, but a final Hail Mary pass was knocked down as time expired.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)